 A study of agriculture in our modern society.
 Emphasis on leadership development, educational goals and employment opportunities.
 Brief orientation to the College and agriculture division.
+(1.2)

-AG 101 Introductory Agriculture Seminar
+AG 101 Introductory Ag Seminar

 A study of the agricultural industries that are of service to farmers.
 Special reports on selected current topics.
 Part of class time will be utilized by visiting lecturers.
 Occasionally, a dinner meeting may be held.
 Required of all full-time agricultural students.
+(1.2)

-AG 102 Agriculture Work Experience Seminar
+AG 102 Ag Work Experience Seminar

-1 cr. hr.; 1 lecture hour; 0 lab hours per week.
-Continuation of AG 101 with special emphasis on developing the work-education experience program.
+A continuation of AG 101 with special emphasis on developing the work-education experience program.
+(1.2)

-AG 107 Agribusiness Work Experience
+AG 107 Agri-business Work Experience